-The gyro stabilizer is essentially a large, heavy spinning disc, turning at very high rpms, sort of like a throwing wheel used to make a clay pot.
-As the boat rolls, the spinning wheel naturally angles forward or aft, imparting a force on the hull in opposition to the roll.
-As a series of waves tries to roll the boat, the gyro constantly tilts forward or aft, within the limits of the hydraulic cylinders controlling it.
+The gyro stabilizer is essentially a large, heavy spinning disc, turning at very high RPMs, sort of like a throwing wheel used to make a clay pot.
+As the boat rolls, the spinning wheel will naturally angles forward or aft, imparting a force on the hull in opposition to the roll.
+As a series of waves try to roll the boat, the gyro constantly tilts forward or aft, within the limits of the hydraulic cylinders controlling it.
 This “precession” of the gyro is governed by software that senses the motion of the hull and controls the rate of precession to avoid jerky, unnatural, and uncomfortable motion.

 What are fin stabilizers and how do they work?

 Think of an airplane, which you can bank by changing the air flow over the ailerons (trailing-edge flaps) on the plane’s wings and tail.
 Fin stabilizers use water flow in a similar way, causing a boat to “bank.”
 If the boat rolls in one direction, we angle the fins to generate an opposing force.
 If you have ever stuck your arm out of the car window on the highway, you know that angling your flat hand will cause your arm to go up or down depending on which direction you rotate your hand.
 The fins moving through the water basically create the same effect.
-When the boat is not moving, there’s no water flow across the fins, so motion is created by moving the fins rapidly side to side like a hovering fish.
+When the boat is not moving, there’s no water flow across the fins, so motion is created by moving the fins rapidly side-to-side like a hovering fish.
 By creating a force in opposition to the boat’s roll, the boat will stabilize.

 What motions impact the effectiveness of boat stabilization systems?

 The frequency of the wave makes the most difference—that’s the time from the top of one wave to the top of the next.
 There is also something called the “roll period” of the boat.
-This is the time it takes for a boat to roll to one side, then other, and then back to center.
+This is the time it takes for a boat to roll to one side, then the other, and then back to the center.
 A 3.5- to 4-second roll period is what people are most sensitive to in terms of motion sickness.
 It also happens to be the natural roll period of most motor yachts in the range of about 55 to 90 feet, so stabilizers become particularly useful on these yachts.
 Of course, stabilizers will control unwanted boat roll on any size boat.

 Do gyro and fin stabilizers work better when a boat is at-anchor or underway?

 When a boat is at-anchor or underway, both systems will improve stability in both situations if sized properly.
 Fin stabilizers work best when the boat is moving, but bigger fins are needed for optimum at-rest performance than for underway performance.
 That’s a trade-off that may lead to different decisions, depending on how a boat will be used.
 Gyros, on the other hand, work best when the boat is stationary, or moving at slow speeds; larger gyros are needed to provide good stabilization when the boat is underway.
-This also requires analysis of how the boat will be used and when best performance is most important.
+This also requires analysis of how the boat will be used and when the best performance is most important.

 The fundamental difference between the two systems is that fins generate greater and greater force as the rate of water flow increases (i.e., the faster the boat is going).
 This force increases exponentially with speed, which is a massive advantage compared to gyros.
 A gyro system generates the same amount of force, no matter what speed the boat is moving, so it is less effective the faster you go.

 When a boat is planing, it is hardest to stabilize; the boat becomes more rigid on a plane, so it wants to assume the angle of the wave.
 That is, it wants to roll with the wave.
-Due to the tremendous force generated by the foils at speed, here’s where you can take greatest advantage of the fins’ underway capabilities—and in particular the advanced shape of Side-Power Vector fin stabilizers.
+Due to the tremendous force generated by the foils at speed, here’s where you can take the greatest advantage of the fins’ underway capabilities—and in particular the advanced shape of Sleipner Vector fin stabilizers.
 The fins have more power to stabilize the boat exactly when the boat is hardest to stabilize, and as an added benefit, will counteract list from cross winds or weight distribution.
 Conversely, as mentioned above, a gyro’s force remains constant, restricted by the size and speed of the gyro flywheel, and it can’t correct for list.